Capnography: A vital sign for every EMS patient

 But in viable patients where EMS providers are performing CPR, carbon dioxide production by cellular metabolism should remain constant.
 Therefore, capnography can assist in showing the effectiveness of chest compressions.

 Based on studies of fatigue, AHA guidelines suggest rescuers should switch places every two minutes to maintain effective CPR.
-By analyzing the CO2 waveform, the EMT can detect rescuer fatigue before the rescuer is even aware of tiring.
+By analyzing the CO2 waveform, EMS providers can detect rescuer fatigue before the rescuer is even aware of tiring.
 In the resuscitation situation, a rapid rise in the ETCO2 during chest compressions can be the first indicator of return of spontaneous circulation (ROSC), possible even before a pulse is detectable.

 Capnography can be used to differentiate between the varying causes of respiratory distress often seen by EMS providers in the field, such as asthma, COPD exacerbation and congestive heart failure.

-Capnography as a vital sign
+Capnography is a vital sign

 Vital signs are those physiologic markers measuring the baseline status and relative degree of normality of important bodily functions.
 Vital signs are most important when trended over time.
 As such, capnography is an essential vital sign for a variety of important emergency conditions.